Flordon

 Flordon is a village and civil parish in the English county of Norfolk.

-The village is located 5.4 mi south-east of Wymondham and 7.6 mi south-west of Norwich.
+Flordon is located 5.4 mi south-east of Wymondham and 7.6 mi south-west of Norwich.

 History

 Although the certain meaning of Flordon's name is uncertain, it is of Anglo-Saxon origin and directly translates from Old English as 'floor hill'.

 In the Domesday Book, Flordon is listed as a settlement of 48 households in the hundred of Humbleyard.
 In 1086, the village was part of the East Anglian estates of Bishop Odo of Bayeux, Alan of Brittany, Roger Bigod and Godric the Steward.

 Flordon Mill stood in the village from the medieval period until its demolition in the 1920s.
 The mill was powered by water and stood on a small tributary of the River Tas.

 Flordon Hall is a timber framed, seventeenth century manor-house that was built on the ruins of an earlier building.

+Flordon Railway Station opened in 1849, as a stop on the Great Eastern Main Line between London Liverpool Street and Norwich.
+The station closed in 1966, as part of the Beeching Cuts, although inter-city services continue to pass through the village.